pviotti/degiro-bookkeeper/README.md

 ## Features

- - computes earnings in € using exact exchange rate as per account statement in case of transactions in non-€ currencies
+ - compute earnings in € using exact exchange rate as per account statement
+ - tell apart ETF and shares earnings
- - accounts for Degiro fees on transactions
+ - account for Degiro fees on transactions
- - accounts for taxes on dividends automatically deducted by Degiro
+ - account for taxes on dividends automatically deducted by Degiro
- - processes malformed input CSV (i.e. with garbled rows) and output cleaned up CSV in the same folder as the input file (with `-clean.csv` suffix)
+ - process malformed input CSV (i.e. with garbled rows) and output cleaned up CSV in the same folder as the input file (with `-clean.csv` suffix)
- - works out dividends in € or USD in a given year
+ - work out dividends in € or USD in a given year
+ - country-specific features:
- - supports Irish CGT tax periods (i.e. Initial and Later - see revenue.ie)
+   - Ireland: support for CGT tax periods (i.e. Initial and Later - see revenue.ie)

 ## Limitations